The Chronicles of Riddick (franchise)

-The Chronicles of Riddick is a science fiction space Western media franchise created by brothers Ken and Jim Wheat and later continued by writer-director David Twohy.
+The Chronicles of Riddick is an American science fiction-horror and action media franchise created by brothers Ken and Jim Wheat and later continued by writer-director David Twohy.
 It follows the adventures of antihero character Riddick (either portrayed or voiced by Vin Diesel) in the 28th century.

 The film series began with the release of Pitch Black (2000), which was written by director Twohy and brothers Ken and Jim Wheat from a story by the latter brothers.
-Since then Twohy has solely written and directed two sequels, The Chronicles of Riddick (2004) and Riddick (2013), and was involved in the development of the storyline of a number of the series' offshoots.
+Since then, Twohy has solely written and directed two sequels, The Chronicles of Riddick (2004) and Riddick (2013), and was involved in the development of the storyline of a number of the series' offshoots.

-In addition to the feature films, The Chronicles of Riddick fictional universe includes a direct-to-DVD animated film and several video games, motion comics, and novelizations.
+In addition to the feature films, The Chronicles of Riddick fictional universe includes an animated short film and several video games, motion comics, and novelizations.
 A fourth film, entitled Riddick: Furya, is in development.

 Films

 Pitch Black (2000)

 Riddick is transported to prison on the Hunter Gratzner, a commercial cargo spaceship.
 When the craft is damaged in the wake of a comet and makes an emergency crash landing on an isolated desert planet, Riddick escapes.
 However, when flying creatures begin attacking all the survivors, Riddick joins forces with the others to escape the planet.

 After the release of the sequel titled The Chronicles of Riddick, this film has been referred to as The Chronicles of Riddick: Pitch Black in subsequent home video re-releases.